Mike Simpson: 1998

 Simpson entered the 1998 campaign for the U.S. House seat vacated by Mike Crapo, who was running for United States Senate.
-He defeated former Democratic congressman Richard H. Stallings, who held the seat from 1985 to 1993, in the general election with 52% of the vote.
+He defeated former Democratic congressman Richard Stallings, who held the seat from 1985 to 1993, in the general election with 52% of the vote.
 He has never faced another contest that close; Stallings was the last Democrat to win even 40% of the vote.

 Simpson did not face serious opposition in 2000, 2002, or 2004.
-In 2006, Simpson defeated former Democratic state representative Jim D. Hansen, son of former Republican congressman Orval H. Hansen, with 61% of the vote.
+In 2006, Simpson defeated former Democratic state representative Jim D. Hansen, son of former Republican congressman Orval Hansen, with 61% of the vote.

 2008

+Simpson won the Republican primary 85.2% of the vote, defeating two primary challengers.

-Simpson defeated two primary challengers with 85.2% of the vote.
-He defeated Democratic nominee Debbie Holmes with 71% of the vote.
+Simpson won the general election with 71% of the vote, defeating Democratic nominee Debbie Holmes.

 During the 2008 presidential primaries, Simpson was an early supporter of former Massachusetts governor Mitt Romney and a member of his Congressional Whip Team.

 2010

-In the Republican primary, Simpson defeated Chick Heileson of Iona and Russ Mathews of Idaho Falls.
+2010 GOP primary results by county:

+Simpson won the Republican primary with 58.3% of the vote, defeating Chick Heileson, Russ Mathews, and Katherine Burton.

-Simpson defeated Democratic nominee Mike Crawford and Independent candidate Brian Schad with 68.8% of the vote.
+Simpson was re-elected with 68.8% of the vote, defeating Democratic nominee Mike Crawford and Independent candidate Brian Schad.

 2012

 In the Republican primary, Simpson defeated Chick Helieson with 69.6% of the vote.

-He defeated Democratic state senator Nicole LeFavour with 65.1% of the vote in the general election.
+Simpson was re-elected with 65.1% of the vote, defeating Democratic state senator Nicole LeFavour in the general election.

 2014

 In the Republican primary, Simpson defeated lawyer Bryan Smith with 61.8% of the vote.

-He defeated former congressman Richard H. Stallings in the general election with 61.4% of the vote.
+Simpson was re-elected with 61.4% of the vote, defeating former congressman Richard Stallings in the general election.

 2016

 In the Republican primary, Simpson defeated perennial candidate Lisa Marie with 73% of the vote.

-He defeated Jennifer Martinez and Anthony Tomkins in the general election with 62.9% of the vote.
+Simpson was re-elected with 62.9% of the vote, defeating Jennifer Martinez and Anthony Tomkins in the general election.

+2018

+Simpson won the Republican nomination unopposed.

+Simpson was re-elected with 60.7% of the vote.

+2020

+Simpson was re-nominated with 72% of the vote, defeating former mixed martial arts fighter Kevin Rhoades in the Republican primary.

+Simpson was re-elected with 64.1% of the vote, defeating Democratic nominee Aaron Swisher in the general election.

 2022

 2022 GOP primary results by county:

-In the Republican primary Simpson once again defeated his 2014 opponent Bryan Smith, this time by 54.6% to 32.7%, with three other candidates splitting the rest of the vote.
+Simpson was renominated with 54.6% of the vote, defeating 2014 opponent Bryan Smith 54.6%–32.7%, with three other candidates splitting the rest of the vote.

+Simpson was re-elected with 63.6% of the vote.

 2024

 2024 GOP primary results by county:

 Simpson won the Republican primary with 54.7%, defeating Scott Cleveland and Sean Higgins.
 He outspent his two primary opponents 6–1, spending $552,233.
 Cleveland spent $83,725 and received 35.8% of the vote, while Higgins spent $1,021 and received 9.5% of the vote.

+Simpson was re-elected with 61.4% of the vote.